 c.
 Neuromusculoskeletal Examination (page 32-33)

-(b) understand and select methods for evaluating posture, biomechanical function, and the presence of spinal or other articular sub/uxution or dysfunction
+(b) understand and select methods for evaluating posture, biomechanical function, and the presence of spinal or other articular subluxation or

 h.
 Chiropractic Adjustment or Manipulation (page 39-40)